andrybrew/user-review-analysis-framework/README.md

-# From User Feedback to Quality Actions: An Intelligent System with Multi-Stage LLM-Governed Reasoning

-This repository contains the dataset and source code for the paper:

-> **From User Feedback to Quality Actions: An Intelligent System with Multi-Stage LLM-Governed Reasoning**
->
-> Submitted to *Intelligent Systems with Applications* (ISWA), Elsevier.

 ## Overview

 This study presents an intelligent information processing system that transforms large-scale user feedback into structured quality improvement knowledge.
 The system integrates semantic topic modeling (BERTopic) with multi-stage large language model (LLM)-governed reasoning under human oversight.
 It operates through three processing stages: